 The coral project at Ninh Van Bay will comprise several stages.

-The biologists will create an outlook for the future of our reef, on how it will evolve over the next 3-5 years.
+The biologists will create an outlook for the future of our reef, on how it will evolve over the next 3 to 5 years.
 They will give us guidelines on how we can keep our reef healthy and preserve it for future generations.

 The second stage will be more active, as we will directly get involved in our own coral preservation and focus on coral reef restoration.
 The idea is that our guests can actually adopt their own coral patch, where they re-attach broken shards of living coral to natural frameworks adjacent to the natural reef; a similar concept as to planting your own tree.
 This stage is still in the development process and needs further background knowledge about the bay and reef conditions, which has been gathered in the first step.